IannisG10/30-days-front-end-challengege/FAQ/README.md

-# Day 2 - Simple Form
+# Day 3 - FAQ Template

 ## Overview
-For Day 2 of the 30 Days Front-End Challenge, I built a simple  HTML form styled with CSS.
-This project focuses on layout, form input types, and basic styling techniques.
+For Day 3 of the 30 Days Front-End Challenge, I created a simple FAQ (Frequently Asked Questions) template using only HTML and CSS.

+## What I Learned
+- Using grid
+- Enhancing readability and user experience with spacing and typography

 ## What I Learned
 - Creating form structures with `input`, `label`